AnaMelisaGo/kids-first-healthy-cooking/README.md

 ## Validator testing

-- No errors found when tested in the official W3C Validator.
+- No errors found when tested in the official W3C HTML Validator.

 - No errors found when tested in the official W3C CSS Validator (Jigsaw).